patchlevel/event-sourcing/docs/pages/repository.md

     Due to the nature of the aggregate having a playhead, we have a unique constraint that ensures that no race condition happens here.
+    An `AggregateOutdated` exception is thrown if a conflict occurs.

+!!! tip

+    If you use the Command Bus, you can use the [RetryOutdatedAggregateCommandBus](command_bus.md#retry-outdated-aggregate-command-bus) to retry the command when an `AggregateOutdated` exception occurs automatically.

 ### Load an aggregate